spike-js/rfcs/architecture/alpha.md

  - HTML, CSS or JS can be treated as an entrypoint
  - HTML only is the default, but can be overridden as a CLI command/API command.
 - No built-in data management
-  - `ekipse` expects a JS function to return structured data.
+  - `spike` expects a JS function to return structured data.
 What you do after that, is up to you.
   - _Note:_ we need to do a _little_ legwork to make sure tracking dependencies of the data on templates is possible, to enable incremental building.
     - This may mean enforcing a "graph" style approach for the data structure, too.
 - Dependency-less
   - All dependencies are bundled with the package
 - Stand-alone
-  - `ekipse` will be packaged as an executable with a slim node-runtime for node-less execution (e.g, with `vercel/pkg`)
+  - `spike` will be packaged as an executable with a slim node-runtime for node-less execution (e.g, with `vercel/pkg`)

-For the purposes of the alpha, `espike` is not/will not:
+For the purposes of the alpha, `spike` is not/will not:

 - Support pretty URLs; you need to structure your source code for that (without ejecting)
 - Allow reshape plugins (without ejecting)